 Insulating water supply pipes in exposed areas of your home is a good idea for several reasons.
 In cold-winter climates, water supply pipes that are exposed to exterior walls or unheated spaces may freeze, burst, and flood your home—a situation that can cause many thousands of dollars in damage.
 More than one northern family has gone south for a winter vacation, only to return to a months-long cleanup and restoration job when a single water pipe bursts and pours thousands of gallons of water into the home.
-Insulating pipes is a key element to any efforts to winterize plumbing in the home.
+Insulating water pipes is a key element to any efforts to winterize the plumbing in the home.

-Insulating water pipes can also save money on energy costs by preventing hot water pipes from losing their heat to surrounding air.
+Insulating water pipes can also save money on energy costs by preventing hot water pipes from losing their heat to the surrounding air.
 Insulating the hot water pipes leading out of your water heater, for example, can reduce heat loss and lower the costs of heating the water.
 Finally, insulating cold water pipes can prevent the pipes from sweating due to moisture condensation, which can reduce humidity levels in the house in the summertime.

 Where to Insulate Water Pipes

 Which water pipes you insulate will depend on why you are doing it.
 If the goal is to prevent frozen pipes, then the critical pipes to insulate are those that run through unheated spaces, such as exterior walls, unheated garages, the floor cavities above unheated crawlspaces, unheated attics, etc. Generally speaking, it's not necessary to insulate pipes that run through interior walls or in basements that are heated.
 Both hot- and cold-water pipes should be insulated when the goal is preventing freezing.

 If the goal is to lower water-heating costs, then it's wise to insulate hot water pipes wherever you have access to them.
 This will help prevent heat from radiating away from the hot water pipes and may allow you to lower the temperature setting on your water heater.